 Follow this winter-prep checklist to avoid costly repairs to your driveway gates and fences.

-Remove leaves and other garden debris from the bottom of fences and gate automation equipment.
+It’s easy to overlook the leaves near fences and gate posts in the fall, but they can damage your gates over time, so make sure to give those areas extra attention.
+Use a leaf blower to remove leaves and look for other garden debris from the bottom of fences and gate automation equipment.
 Piled-up leaves essentially act as compost and will deteriorate fencing, gates and posts.

-To keep your gates swinging freely, request that your snow-plow company clean any snow from around your automated gates by hand.
+To keep your gates swinging freely, request that your snow-plow company clean any snow from around your automated gates.
 This will also prevent the gates from getting frozen in place by ice and snow.

 Have the hydraulic fluid changed to remove water from the operators.
 Water can collect in the gate motors and freeze in the cold weather, wreaking havoc on the internal seals and potentially ruining the entire operator.
 Also be sure that the gate hinges are properly greased to keep them swinging freely through the season.